estarOnline/KooabaConnect/README.md

 KooabaConnect
 =============

-Create image recognition request with kooaba
+Phonegap plugin to create image recognition request with kooaba